koxudaxi/pydantic-pycharm-plugin/README.md

   * (After PyCharm 2020.1 and this plugin version 0.1.0, PyCharm treats `pydantic.dataclasses.dataclass` as third-party dataclass.)

 ### Inspection for type-checking
+**In version 0.1.1, This feature is broken.
+Please use it in 0.1.2 or later.**

 This plugin provides an inspection for type-checking, which is compatible with pydantic.
 You can use the inspection on PyCharm's Settings (Preference -> Editor -> Inspections -> `Type checker compatible with Pydantic`)
 This inspection inherits from PyCharm's built-in type checker (aka `Type checker`).